MaheshikaDodangoda/Walmart_Data_Analysis/README.md

    - **Enhance Dataset**: Adding this calculated field will streamline further SQL analysis and aggregation tasks.

 ### 6. Load Data into MySQL / PostgreSQL
-   - **Set Up Connections**: Connect to MySQL and PostgreSQL using `sqlalchemy` and load the cleaned data into each database.
+   - **Set Up Connections**: Connect to MySQL / PostgreSQL using `sqlalchemy` and load the cleaned data into each database.
-   - **Table Creation**: Set up tables in both MySQL and PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
+   - **Table Creation**: Set up tables in MySQL / PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.

 ### 7. SQL Analysis
    - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as: